aya02/project/README.md

 ```
 python execute.py
 ```
-You can change the size of matrices in execute.py file.
+You can change the size of matrices in execute.py file (now it is n=5).

 Reference for the algorithm :